Learning Abroad Center

 Faculty & Staff

 This Global Seminar is led by Mike White, Morse Alumni Distinguished Professor in the College of Food, Agricultural, and Natural Resource Sciences, as well as the Associate Dean for Academic Programs and Faculty Affairs.
 Professor White has led similar programs to Italy focusing on food sustainability since 2007 and is proficient in Italian.
+This program will also be co-led by Julie Grossman, Associate Dean of Undergraduate Programs in the College of Food, Agricultural, and Natural Resource Sciences.
+Professor Grossman has expertise in horticulture and soil science that will enhance the academics of this program.

 Program Structure